AlisaFox/C-projects/TinyShell/README.md

   - ex. `ls | wc` works but `cd \ | ls | wc` wouldn't
   - instead of using an anonymous pipe we use a FIFO
     - the FIFO is passed as an arg to the shell when we initialize it

+   The last part is signal handling.
+Normally a program shuts off when you hit CTRL-C. That feature is turned off.
+Instead we ask user confirmation of shut down.
+CTRL-Z is just ignored.

+ ## To-Do
+ Deal with the restrictions!
+Also when I try to pass in a list of commands in a text file using `< commands.txt`, the shell doesn't terminate.
+So I've got to debug the problem, maybe it doesn't see the EOF?